 Set realistic milestones, project timings and completion dates that you can comfortably deliver on – and leave space for unexpected issues and delays.

 Keeping a team and a project organised begins with you.
 Personal organisation and file management makes the life of a project manager much easier.

 There are a range of online platforms, workflow tools, and project management systems that can help you organise resources.
 With that kind of support in place, you can be a constant source of information for your team – the person that makes sure everything is always where it should be and accessible to those who need it.

 We use Wrike as our project management system, but there is a long list of applications to choose from.
 Find one that is right for you and your marketing projects.

 The role of a project manager is to keep things organised and to support your resources.
 Being on top of your team management should be your daily priority.
 Routinely check the progress of projects and make sure milestones are met.
 If not, be an ever-present figure to provide extra support as required.

 Finally, there is never an excuse for not having a backup or a contingency plan.
 Project managers need to react fast as projects progress and change, and they rarely follow the predictable path you expect.
 Always make sure you can access extra development resource, or you have another copywriter up your sleeve.
 It’s the only way to alleviate those last-minute episodes of ‘house flooded’ or ‘computer died’, which will always try to catch you out and keep you on your toes.

 The biggest obstacle to managing projects successfully is juggling project management with everything else you have to do.
 Instead, why not leave your project management to a team that’s experienced in delivering streamlined workflows end-to-end?

 We’ll help you improve your communication, keep your team productive, and deliver projects that exceed customer expectations.
-If you’d like to find out more about how we could help with your marketing project management, call us on 01206 848 458.
+If you’d like to find out more about how we could help with your marketing project management, fill out the form below.